DanielThomas/dotfiles/README.md

 ## Prerequisites ##

 - Set `zsh` as your default shell: `chsh -s /bin/zsh`.
 Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`
-- For best results, use iTerm2 as your terminal
+- For best results, use iTerm2 as your terminal.
+Fonts, color schemes and settings are automatically installed for you

 ## Install ##

 - Clone the repository `git clone ssh://git@stash.cloud.local/~dthomas/dotfiles.git ~/.dotfiles`
 - Run the bootstrap to install the files `cd ~/.dotfiles; ./bootstrap.sh`
+- Restart your terminal

 ## Update ##